Body Corporate & Strata Inspection App

 Despite these legal requirements, many body corporates rely on ad hoc, poorly documented inspections — or skip regular inspections entirely, reacting only when something breaks.
 This approach leads to deferred maintenance, which compounds: a $5,000 roof repair deferred for three years can become a $50,000 roof replacement.
 Insurers are increasingly scrutinising body corporate maintenance records and may deny claims where the body corporate cannot demonstrate regular inspections and timely maintenance.

 InspectPro gives body corporate managers, committee members, and building inspectors a structured, repeatable way to document common area condition.
-Every defect is photographed, annotated, and timestamped.
-Reports are consistent from inspection to inspection, making it easy to track deterioration over time and provide evidence to support LTMP updates, levy decisions, and insurance renewals.
+Every defect is photographed and documented.
+Reports are consistent from inspection to inspection, providing clear evidence to support LTMP updates, levy decisions, and insurance renewals.

 Flexible sections for any complex layout

 Every body corporate complex is different — a three-storey walk-up has different common areas than a 20-level tower with pools and gyms.
 InspectPro lets you add, remove, and reorder report sections to match the specific complex.
 Create sections for each building, level, car park zone, or amenity area.
-Save your section layout and reuse it for recurring inspections of the same complex, ensuring consistency from year to year.
+Configure your section layout to match the complex and reuse the same structure for recurring inspections, ensuring consistency from year to year.

 Common area defects need clear visual evidence — for the committee, the strata manager, the insurer, and the contractors who will carry out repairs.
-Annotate photos directly on your phone: draw arrows to cracks in concrete, circle corroded fixings, highlight water staining on ceilings, and add text labels describing the defect and its location.
-Annotated photos make your findings unambiguous and actionable.
+Add comments to photos directly on your phone: add comments noting cracks in concrete, corroded fixings, water staining on ceilings, and other defects.
+Commented and tagged photos make your findings unambiguous and actionable.

 Professional reports for committees and strata managers